PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/search/tags/add-edit-tag.md

 ## Call to action

 - Save:
-In the case of adding a new tag, the tag is added and a success message is displayed on the tags listing: "Successful creation.".
-In the case of editing a tag, the tag is edited and a success message is displayed on the tags listing: "Successful update.".
+In the case of adding a new tag and if there is no error, the tag is added and a success message is displayed on the tags listing: "Successful creation.".
+In the case of editing a tag and if there is no error, the tag is edited and a success message is displayed on the tags listing: "Successful update.".
 - Cancel:
 The tag is not added/edited and the tags listing is displayed.